s2mLab/pyScienceMode/docs/install.md

 You are welcome to contribute to this project by following the steps describes in the [how to contribute](contributing.rst) page.

-## License
-pyScienceMode is distributed under the MIT licence.
-For more information, please consult the [LICENSE](./LICENSE) file in our repository.

 ## How to cite
 If you use pyScienceMode, we would be grateful if you could cite the follow github repository : https://github.com/s2mLab/pyScienceMode